MINIMUM STANDARDS FOR VETERINARY MEDICAL FACILITIES

 (c) No biological or drug shall be administered or dispensed after the expiration date, for a fee.

 (d) If requested, a prescription shall be provided to a client for medications prescribed by the veterinarian under a valid VCPR.

 (7) A veterinarian shall not use, or participate in the use of, any form of advertising or solicitation which contains a false, deceptive or misleading statement or claim:

 (a) Specialty Services: Veterinarians shall not make a statement or claim as a specialist or specialty practice unless the veterinarian is a diplomate of a recognized specialty organization of the American Veterinary Medical Association;

-(b) The public shall be informed of their options when an animal will be left unattended in the hospital.
+(b) The public shall be informed if an animal will be left unattended in the veterinary facility.

 (8) The veterinarian shall be readily available or has arranged for emergency coverage or follow-up evaluation in the event of adverse reaction or the failure of the treatment regimen.

 (9) Euthanasia: Documented consent shall be obtained and a physical exam conducted prior to performing euthanasia.
 The exam may be limited to the elements necessary for the humane application of the procedure, such as a weight estimate and visual assessment if necessary due to the patient’s condition or temperament.
 When ownership and identification of an animal cannot be reasonably established, the medical record for euthanasia shall contain a physical description of the animal.